DUI for Entry to Canada

-1. Can I enter Canada if I have a DUI or other criminal offense on my record?
+1. Can I enter Canada with a DUI or other criminal offense on my record?

 Yes, but it can be more complex.
-Canada considers driving under the influence (DUI) a serious crime, and this can make you inadmissible.
+Canada considers driving under the influence (DUI) a severe crime, and this can make you inadmissible.
 The same goes for other types of criminal offenses.
-However, depending on the circumstances, there are certain procedures you can follow to be allowed into the country, such as applying for Criminal Rehabilitation or a Temporary Resident Permit (TRP).
+However, depending on the circumstances, there are specific procedures you can follow to be allowed into the country, such as applying for Criminal Rehabilitation or a Temporary Resident Permit (TRP).

 2. What types of criminal convictions can make me inadmissible to Canada?